boldradius/akka-dddd-template/README.md

     }

-If this actor fails, or is passivated, and then is required again (to handle a command), the cluster will spin it up, and it will replay the event journal, updating it's internal state:
+If this actor fails, or is passivated, and then is required again (to handle a command), the cluster will spin it up, and it will replay the event journal.
+In this case we make use a var: auctionRecoverStateMaybe to capture the state while we replay.
+When the replay is finished, the actor is notified with the RecoveryCompleted message and we can then "become" appropriately to reflect this state.

     def receiveRecover: Receive = {
         case evt:AuctionStartedEvt =>